aws/aws-sam-cli/docs/cfn-language-extensions.md

 ## How it works

 When SAM CLI detects `AWS::LanguageExtensions` in a template's `Transform` section, it expands language extension constructs locally before running SAM transforms.
-This enables `sam build`, `sam package`, `sam deploy`, `sam validate`, `sam local invoke`, and `sam local start-api` to work with templates that use these constructs.
+This enables `sam build`, `sam package`, `sam deploy`, `sam sync`, `sam validate`, `sam local invoke`, and `sam local start-api` to work with templates that use these constructs.

 The expansion happens in two phases: